 Pentacam corneal analysis differs from all other topography systems in that it is the only system not only to measure the front surface of the cornea, but it also measures the back surface of the cornea, the thickness of the cornea, and images and analyzes the anterior ocular structures as well.
 This is very critical in keratoconus since we have discovered that the back surface of the cornea is affected earlier and to a greater degree than the front corneal surface is in keratoconus!
 Thickness variations from normal are also early hints in terms of the presence of keratoconus and in the determination of progression in keratoconus.

-Early phases of keratoconus will typically have abnormalities found with Pentacam and topography, yet have no other detectible clinical signs or subjective patient symptoms.
+Early phases of keratoconus will typically have abnormalities found with Pentacam and topography, yet have no other detectable clinical signs or subjective patient symptoms.
 As keratoconus develops and progresses, clinical signs and subjective symptoms will eventually show up.
 At some point in the disease process your doctor will note visible thinning of the cornea under the biomicroscope along with folds in the cornea (called "striae").
 Other clinical signs include the deposition of iron in the cornea ("Fleisher's Rings"), corneal scares, large increases in astigmatism, and reduced correctable vision with glasses.
 Patients complain of distortion and progressive blur of their vision along with large and frequent changes in their prescription.

 Treatment for Keratoconus

 During the very early stages of keratoconus, conventional eyeglasses can correct the mild myopia (nearsightedness), and astigmatism that develops.
 At these stages vision is often correctable to 20/20.
 As the disease progresses a loss of best corrected glasses vision occurs.
-It is then that special keratoconus contact lenses are required to achieve clear vision.
+It is then that specialty keratoconus contact lenses are required to achieve clear vision.
 The contact lenses function to "mask" the irregularity of the corneal surface, thus increasing the quality of vision in comparison to the vision through glasses.
 For many years the only method to correct vision well in keratoconus was with the use of hard contact lenses and then eventually rigid gas permeable contact lenses.

-Today gas permeable contact lens correction of keratoconus is still the main stay of treatment, however very specialized designs have been developed that improve vision and comfort far beyond yesterdays lenses.
-In addition, customized soft lenses, hybrid, and sclera lenses can now be designed that can also provide excellent visual results in many cases of keratoconus.
+Today gas permeable contact lens correction is still the main stay of keratoconus treatment, however very specialized designs have been developed that improve vision and comfort far beyond yesterdays lenses.
+In addition, customized soft lenses, hybrid, and sclera contact lenses can now be designed that can also provide excellent visual results in many cases of keratoconus.
 Some of the highly customized designs used by your contact lens specialists at NSVC include among many others: